 2) Viewing Redshift Permissions for all Redshift Users

-To view the rights of a given user on a certain table, simply replace the bold User Name and Table Name in the following code with the User and Table of interest.
-Eliminate the entire WHERE clause to get a complete list of every user’s Table Permission Status.
+To view the rights of a given user on a particular table, simply replace the bold User Name and Table Name in the following code with the User and Table of interest.
+Eliminate the WHERE clause to get a complete list of every user’s Table Permission Status.
+Example Query:

 SELECT